bagder/uncurled/emails/hacking-ring.md

 to use and that I do not know anyone at Instagram just because they use my code.

-Before receiving that email, I had no idea Instagram used curl!
+Before receiving that email, I had no idea Instagram used curl.

 On January 19 2016, she writes again.
 This time she had apparently gotten "help" by a friend of hers and now she had more to say.